Portunus sanguinolentus: Description

-A large crab with 15–20 cm of maximum length.
-Greyish green carapace is very broad and characterized by 3 red spots in posterior half.
+Portunus sanguinolentus is a large crab with a maximum length of 15–20 cm.
+Its greyish green carapace is very broad and characterized by 3 red spots in posterior half.
 A strong spine can be seen on each side.
-Swimming legs are flattened and claws are long.
+Its swimming legs are flattened and its claws are long.

 Ecology

 Primarily a carnivore, found in marine waters and intertidal zone by juveniles.
 Inhabits sandy to muddy substrates.
 It is a harmless crab, but being pinched by its claws can be painful.

 Commercially harvested as an edible crab species in many countries.